 Formula to Calculate the Number of Moles from Mass

-In order to find the concentrations of the reactants and products in moles, one has to know their quantities and molar masses.
+To find the concentrations of the reactants and products in moles, one has to know their quantities and molar masses.
 Suppose x grams of A, whose molar mass is M grams, are present in the reaction.
 Then, the amount in moles n is given by:

 n = x/M